akauppi/GroundLevel-firebase-es/packages/app/README.md

 The Cypress approach changes the way we do software.
 The more time you spend with it, the more time it likely will save you.

-#### Note
+>**Note:**

-Some Cypress features like "stubs" and "proxies" are not need, at all.
+>Some Cypress features like "stubs" and "proxies" are not need, at all.
 Those are intended for building scaffolding when running things locally, but we have the whole Firebase emulators so we can work against the Real Thing.

 ## Production build